ttbach/rfcs/text/0000-add-ts-to-ember-guides.md

 ## Motivation

 Currently, the only documentation we have for Typescript in Ember exists in a [separate site](https://docs.ember-cli-typescript.com/).
 This is not ideal because it's hard to find the TS doc because it's not linked anywhere and also not ideal to have separate sites for Ember resources.
+Additionally, documentation changes were already planned as part of the (0724-road-to-typescript RFC)[https://emberjs.github.io/rfcs/0724-road-to-typescript.html#official-documentation].

 ## Detailed design